 Fire Drill Exercises

-Fire drill exercises for Resident Halls and Office/Classroom buildings are scheduled every March/April and September/October.
-Fire drill exercises are required every academic semester for University buildings by order of the NC State Fire Marshal under the authority of the NC Department of Insurance (DOI).
-Contact EHS at (828) 251-6038 for more information.
+Fire drill exercises for Resident Halls and Office/Classroom buildings are scheduled every March, June, September, and December.
+Fire drill exercises are required quarterly during the calendar year for University buildings by order of the NC State Fire Marshal under the authority of the NC Department of Insurance (DOI).
+Please visit the Fire Prevention Program page or contact EHS at (828) 251-6038 for more information.